raymondngiam/CarND-Behavioral-Cloning-Project/README.md

 ```

 The name of the video will be the name of the directory followed by '.mp4', so, in this case the video will be `run1.mp4`.

-### Video demo

-You can see the video demo of the final trained model at [here](https://vimeo.com/240369937).

-### Final report

-You can view the final report of this project at [writeup.pdf](https://github.com/raymondngiam/CarND-Behavioral-Cloning-Project/blob/master/writeup.pdf).